mskumar010/connexta/web/README.md

-# EchoRoom Web
+# Connexta Web

-React frontend for EchoRoom - a real-time chat application with Discord-style rooms.
+React frontend for Connexta - a real-time chat application with Discord-style rooms.

 > 📚 **Documentation:** See [`docs/`](./docs/) folder for detailed documentation.